cornets28/use-state/README.md

 ## Description

 - This application is made for beginners or people who has some experience in React, but not yet know React Hooks.
-This small project is related to an article ``.
+This small project is related to this [article](https://medium.com/@corsam28/make-your-life-easier-with-react-hooks-usestate-hook-e8de858f6b1a).
 Our intention is to simply give a broad idea on how useState can be usefull in react components.

 ## Author